Wilber30/wordpress_task/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 There are 3 simple steps to design your post grid by Content Views:
 * Step 1: Filter any posts you want to show (with many possible options: ID, category, tag, author, keyword, status).
 * Step 2: Select a beautiful grid or list layout to display your posts.
 You can customize the layout in your way with many useful settings.
-* Step 3: Paste generated shortcode to anywhere you want to display your post grid.
+* Step 3: Add the created grid as block or shortcode to anywhere you want to display your post grid.

 [youtube https://www.youtube.com/watch?v=drxqtCiaw4I]